Siegfried Einstein: Life

 In 1949, during his first visit to Germany since his emigration, Siegfried Einstein met Erich Kästner.

 From 1950 until 1952, he headed the Pflug Verlag in Thal near St. Gallen in Switzerland.

 In 1953 he returned to Germany and settled in the Hessian town of Lampertheim.
 However, following antisemitic riots directed against him, exhaustingly reported in the media, he moved to Mannheim in 1959.

 In 1956, the Thomas-Mann-Society awarded him the Thomas-Mann-Förderpreis.
 In the same year he held the speech during the commemorations of the centenary of Heinrich Heine's death at Montmartre Cemetery.
 His speech was subsequently published in Les Lettres Francaises.

 Between 1957 and 1967 he collaborated with several socialist and satirical newspapers and magazines amongst which were the Andere Zeitung, Deutscher Michel and Simplicissimus.
 He was also a regular contributor to several radio stations.

 In 1961, influenced by the trial of Adolf Eichmann, he published "Eichmann.
 Death's Head accountant" (Eichmann.
-Chefbuchhalter des Todes), a documentary about Nazi culprits and new anti-semitic tendencies within Germany.
+Chefbuchhalter des Todes), a documentary about Nazi culprits and new antisemitic tendencies within Germany.
 For this book he was awarded the prestigious Tucholsky-Prize.

 In 1962 he travelled to Moscow, where he met Ilya Ehrenburg, Konstantin Fedin, Yevgenia Ginzburg and Lev Kopelev.
 Based on his experience during this journey, he wrote "Unforgettable days in Leningrad – Tashkent and Samarkand" (Unvergessliche Tage in Leningrad – Taschkent und Samarkand).

 In 1967 he married Ilona Sand.

 From 1954 onwards he worked as a lecturer for literature at the adult education centre in Mannheim.
 He also gave lectures and held speeches in Germany as well as abroad.
 His poems were published in several anthologies.

 He died suddenly of a heart attack in Mannheim and was buried next to his sister, Clärle, in the Jewish cemetery in Laupheim.

 In January 2020 a commemorative plaque was unveiled at Siegfried Einstein’s birth place in Laupheim in remembrance of the Jewish history of the department store and to mark the place of his birth.